 Originally it seemed that WandaVision had largely dodged the disruption caused by the coronavirus pandemic, which shut down a number of other Disney+ productions and delayed others, given that filming had wrapped in March.

-However, Disney are now apparently carrying out more filming for the series, suggesting that some planned pick-up shots or reshoots were delayed, and it seems likely that the extensive postproduction needed for a series of this scale would also have been slowed down by production staff needing to work from home.
+However, in July Disney apparently carried out more filming for the series, suggesting that some planned pick-up shots or reshoots were delayed.
+It also seems likely that the extensive postproduction needed for a series of this scale would also have been slowed down by production staff needing to work from home.

 We’ll level with you now: we don’t know an awful lot at this stage.
 Although Marvel has announced that the series will take place after the events of Avengers: Endgame, not a lot of other details have been given.
-And it doesn’t help that the clips and posters shown so far suggest the series will take place in decades past, implying time travel could be a key component of the show, or some alternate-reality conjuring courtesy of Wanda.
+And it doesn’t help that the clips and posters shown so far suggest the series will take place in strange environments that closely resemble classic sitcoms, suggesting Wanda’s reality-warping powers will be in play.

 Based on a concept art poster revealed at D23 (above) many have theorised that the series could follow Wanda as she creates a 50s-like sitcom world to live in where Vision is still alive, with newcomers Monica, Darcy and Agent Woo filling other parts in the “show” as it continues.
 This seems to be corroborated in the clip released by Marvel Studios during the Super Bowl.